The Ontario Center: History

 In 2018, the mall was sold by Wells Fargo to Richland Mall Holdings; mall management was retained.
 On August 6, 2019, Sears announced they would be closing their Richland Mall location with liquidation sales starting on August 15 and closed in October.

 In 2020, Chuck E. Cheese closed when the company filed for bankruptcy due to the COVID-19 pandemic.
-On March 21, 2021, two months after announcing it would close 46 of its stores nationwide, Macy's closed its store there, leaving JCPenney as its sole traditional anchor.
+On March 21, 2021, two months after announcing it would close 46 of its stores nationwide, Macy's closed its store there, leaving JCPenney as its sole anchor store.

 In April 2024, Brait Fund acquired Richland Mall for $4 million and renamed it The Ontario Center, planning an additional $10 million investment over the next three years.
 Considering offering gym space, daycare, expanded food options, and other possibilities to serve the community, Brait wants to maintain current retailers and attract new entrepreneurs.

+In 2024, Avita Health System purchased the former Sears anchor building and converted the anchor space into a pharmacy and comprehensive cancer center.
+The new Avita Health System building is to be the southern campus of Avita Health’s Ontario Center campus.
+Renovated at a cost of $15 million, the 20,000 square foot (1858.1 m²) facility opened in fall 2025.

+In January, 2026, Rural King purchased the former Macy’s store with the intention of opening a new store in the former Macy’s building.
+This new store is part of Rural King’s expansion across the United States.
+Rural King renovated the existing building throughout 2026 and eventually opened the store with grand opening festivities taking place between July 10, 2026 and July 12, 2026.